psychedelphia/psychedelphia/README.md

 ------ naming rules ------

-it is up to you.
+it is up to you.(and me)

 ------ alias(typedef) ------(RECOMMENDED)

 alias - comment needed

+------ symbolic constant ------(RECOMMENDED)

+UPPER_CASE - using alphabet rather than number

 ------ suffix of variable ------(RECOMMENDED)

 _p(general), _ph(heap pointer) or _ptr(speciall) = pointer

 ------ suffix of function ------(REQUIRED)

 _h = using heap memory(free() needed)